 Stanford Law School Legal History Paper Prize

-The prize committee will select one SLS student as the winner of the Legal History Paper Prize who will receive a $1000 cash award.
+The prize committee will select one Stanford student as the recipient of the Legal History Paper Prize.
+The winner will receive a $1000 cash award.

 Have Questions?